Floer homology and non-fibered knot detection: Introduction

 \section{Introduction}

-A fundamental question for any knot invariant is whether the invariant detects any knots, and if so, which ones.
-In this paper, we study the detection question for knot Floer homology and Khovanov homology, as well as for Khovanov--Rozansky's HOMFLY homology.
+A fundamental question for any knot invariant asks which knots it detects, if any.
+The most famous open version of this question asks whether the Jones polynomial detects the unknot.
+In this paper, we study the closely related detection question for knot Floer homology and Khovanov homology, as well as for Khovanov--Rozansky's HOMFLY homology.

-Considerable attention has been paid to this question over the last two decades, leading to proofs that knot Floer homology and Khovanov homology detect the unknot \cite{osz-genus, km-unknot}, the trefoils and figure eight \cite{ghiggini,bs-trefoil,bdlls}, and the cinquefoils \cite{frw-cinquefoil,bhs-cinquefoil}.
-Each of these detection results required substantial new ideas, but in every case aside from the unknot, they relied crucially on the knots in question being fibered.
-Here, we prove for the first time that knot Floer homology and Khovanov homology can also detect non-fibered knots, and that HOMFLY homology detects infinitely many such knots.
+Considerable attention has been paid to this question over the last twenty years, and yet we have only managed to prove that these homology theories detect six knots: the unknot \cite{osz-genus, km-unknot}, the two trefoils and the figure eight \cite{ghiggini,bs-trefoil,bdlls}, and the two cinquefoils \cite{frw-cinquefoil,bhs-cinquefoil}.
+Each of these detection results required substantial new ideas, which have in several cases reverberated far beyond knot detection, but one thing they have in common is that each (save for that of the unknot) relied crucially on the knot in question being fibered.
+This paper expands the knot detection landscape dramatically.
+In particular, we prove for the first time that knot Floer homology and Khovanov homology can detect non-fibered knots, and that HOMFLY homology detects infinitely many knots.

 Our detection results are summarized in the list below.
 See Figure~\ref{fig:main-knots} for diagrams of the knots in this list, which are each non-fibered of Seifert genus one.
 In particular, $\Wh^\pm(T_{2,3},2)$ is the 2-twisted Whitehead double of the right-handed trefoil with a positive or a negative clasp, respectively, and the $P(-3,3,2n+1)$ are pretzel knots.
 We prove that: \begin{itemize} \item Knot Floer homology detects $5_2$ and $\Wh^+(T_{2,3},2)$. \item Knot Floer homology detects membership in each of the sets \item Khovanov homology detects $5_2$. \item Khovanov homology together with the degree of the Alexander polynomial detects $P(-3,3,2n+1)$ for each $n\in \Z$. \item HOMFLY homology detects $P(-3,3,2n+1)$ for each $n\in \Z$. \end{itemize}